monday january 27th - friday 31st january 2020 (places available)

 Home for dinner and i’m sure you will be all scrolling through the images from the day.,

 Day 3 - wednesday

 Today will follow a similar itinerary as the previous day, starting with a hot breakfast and a day in the mountains.
-Then our second day with the amazing mountain hares, who knows what lies ahead every day on the mountain is never the same.
-By focusing on one species over a dedicated period of time will improve your chances of getting unique award winning shots.
+Then our second day with the amazing mountain hares, who knows what lies ahead each day on the mountain is never the same.
+Focusing on one species over a dedicated period of time will improve your chances of getting unique award winning shots.
 By now you should be starting too fall in love with this hardy little creatures.

 Home for dinner and another night of scrolling through the images from the day.

 Day 4 - thursday